VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/package-management.md

 !!! note
-    You can skip the backup step by using the `-skip backup' parameter, but you should be aware of all the risks involved.
+    You can skip the backup step by using the `-skip backup` parameter, but you should be aware of all the risks involved.

 ## Update